Liberty Law

 What Happens To Your Driving Privileges?

-In all cases, your driver’s license is will be seized immediately and your ability to drive will be suspended.
+In all cases, your driver’s license will be seized immediately and your ability to drive will be suspended.
 This suspension can be appealed but must be done within 30 days.
-Our lawyers are very experienced in these appeals and may be able to can get your licence back depending on the right facts.
+Our lawyers are very experienced in these appeals and may be able to get your licence back, depending on the right facts.

 Consequences for driving while suspended vary.
 For a first offence, you will have your vehicle seized for 30 days and a summons issued for court attendance to respond to driving while suspended.
 If convicted, you will be fined up to $2000.00 and you will lose your licence for an additional 6 months.